-How to manage your business telephony, IT, and hardware during office move?
+How to manage your business telephony, IT, and hardware during an office move?

 There are many reasons for moving your office.
-You are probably expanding your business, and you are going to a new location.
-You have outgrown your current premises, and need more office space.
+You are probably expanding your business and going to a new location.
+You have outgrown your current premises and need more office space.
 You feel it’s time to upgrade the technologies you use, and moving to a new office is the perfect opportunity.
 You have to reduce your costs, and you have found a better rental agreement.
 Whatever your reason might be, office moving can be a stressful process unless well-organized.

 - Step 1 Analyze your office move needs and create a moving strategy